 Sarah graduated from Capital University in Columbus, Ohio (BA in Organizational Communication and Spanish, summa cum laude), Ohio University (MA in Interpersonal Communication, Grad Cert in Women's Studies, PhD in Rhetoric, secondary concentration in Political Science), and Texas Woman's University (Master of Library Science).
-Currently, she is a Dean’s Fellow and JD candidate at Quinnipiac University School of Law (autumn 2014-), where she is a Dean's Fellow.
+Currently, she is a Dean’s Fellow and JD candidate at Quinnipiac University School of Law, and a 2L member of the Quinnipiac Probate Law Journal.

 "Integrating social science in energy research."
 (Benjamin Sovacool, Paul C. Stern, et al.) Energy Research & Social Science 6:2 (2015): 95-99 .

 "More than a bunch of old books: Perspectives from rare book school." ((Susan Gaultier, Teresa Miguel-Stearns, Fang Wang)) AALL Spectrum 19:3 (2015): 27-29.

 "Teaching empirical legal study design: Topics & resources."
 Perspectives: Teaching Legal Research and Writing 32:2 (2015): 152-157.